BODY COMPOSITION ANALYSIS

 FIRST AID AND SAFETY TRAININGS

 Physical therapy has never been so easy!
-Open to all faculty, staff, their dependents, and students.
-HPTS has an office on campus at McCosh Health Center that is open all year long.
+Open to all faculty and staff and their dependents as well as students, HPTS has an office on campus at McCosh Health Center.
 Flexible hours on Mondays, Wednesdays and Fridays.
 Tuesdays and Thursdays by appointment only.
 In network with most private insurance plans and approved worker's compensation injuries.
 Call 258-4450 for more information and to schedule an appointment.

 F aculty and staff are encouraged to participate in HeartSmart, a program designed to help identify risk for cardiovascular disease, diabetes, and renal and liver problems.
 This confidential program takes place over two sessions and involves 1) having a blood sample drawn, after fasting, to be tested for cholesterol and blood sugar levels, and kidney and liver functions; and 2) scheduling a follow-up session for a brief physical exam with an Employee Health professional, and discussing risk reduction techniques and creating a strategic plan for improving your health.
 Individual appointments can be scheduled by calling Employee Health at 258-5035.
 There is a fee for this program.

 Faculty and staff may schedule a travel planning appointment for immunizations and prescriptions by calling Employee Health at 258-5035.
 Please schedule a visit for four to six weeks before the date of travel.

 Regular participation in mind/body activities may prevent the negative effects of stress.
 Numerous mind/body health opportunities are available on campus for faculty and staff as well as graduate students, including but not limited to meditation, yoga, and Tai Chi.
 Find out more information about mind/body health services and a complete listing of mind/body programs.
 You can also listen to stress reduction audio guides .